 - develop a national focus for young carers, their families and those who work to support them

-Working together with a variety of organisations we have:
+Working together with a variety of organisations we:

-- created a contacts database of young carers projects
+- have a contacts database of young carers projects across England

-Visit Include ’s website to find a wealth of information and resources for young carers, families and professionals.
+Visit our Include ’s website to find a wealth of information and resources for young carers, families and professionals.

 The Young Carers Festivals provide young people with the opportunity to have fun, relax, socialise and forget their responsibilities for a weekend.